Ainedembe-Denis/Image-Recognition-with-Transfer-Learning/README.md

 The project implements the following 9 tasks:

 ### Task 1: Load CIFAR-10 Dataset and Normalize Image Data
-- Load CIFAR-10 dataset from local files
+- Load CIFAR-10 dataset using TensorFlow's built-in loader (automatically downloads from official source)
-- Reshape images from flat arrays to (32, 32, 3) format
+- Visualize sample images from each class
 - Normalize pixel values from [0, 255] to [0, 1]
 - Convert labels to categorical (one-hot encoding)
 - Split training data into train and validation sets (80-20 split)